slightlynybbled/weibull/docs/index.rst

 Test Coverage
 -------------

-Currently, the ``weibull`` package contains no testing.
-This will be introduced soon.
+The ``weibull`` package contains testing for the algorithmic elements of the analysis, but no testing for graphic generation.

 Classes
 -------